 • Students in receipt of Disability Living Allowance or Personal Independence Payments as well as Employment and Support Allowance or Universal Credit in their own right.

-Discretionary bursary which can be made to students who face financial barriers to participation in education.
+Discretionary Bursary which can be made to students who face financial barriers to participation in education.
 Requests for assistance are individually assessed and awarded by the school.

 • Available to students in receipt of Free School Meals and still have entitlement and/or

-• Low income families – total household income less than £26,000
+• Low income families – total household income less than £32,000

 Eligibility Criteria

-To be eligible to receive a 16-19 bursary in the academic year 2022-2023, applicants must;
+To be eligible to receive a 16-19 bursary in the academic year 2023-2024, applicants must;

-• Be aged over 16 and under 19 as at 31 August 2022
+• Be aged over 16 and under 19 as at 31 August 2024

 • Satisfy the government’s residency criteria